ferrine/exman/README.rst

                               # next line will be autoformatted for you using .format
                               'You have provided wrong set of arguments: {arg1}, {arg2}, {arg3}, {arg4}')

+Advanced validators can raise `exman.ArgumentError` that contains a better message than the one in validators function

 Marry Pandas with Exman
 ~~~~~~~~~~~~~~~~~~~~~~~